 First and foremost, vehicles equipped with a wide tire set provide a nicer aesthetic appeal.
 Wider tire footprints are usually combined with lower aspect ratios, which are typically manufactured for sports cars.
 Basically, they are nicer to look at as they need a bigger wheel size.

 Bigger tires provide a wider contact area that optimizes their performance and traction.
 Better grip is guaranteed on dry and wet road surfaces thanks to its consistent road contact.
-In this manner, the tire also manages to significantly upgrade the controllability and high speed durability.
+In this manner, the tire also manages to significantly upgrade its controllability and high speed durability.
 This is ensured as the larger footprint creates more friction during its maneuvering.

 However, sharp handling and better traction come at a price, which is paid in fuel costs.
 Wider tires have increased rolling resistance, which boosts the vehicle's fuel consumption as well.
 Additionally, the wider footprint also generates higher noise levels, diminishing comfort levels throughout the drive.